Plague-Doc/ascii-directory-tree/README.md

 ## CLI Info

-`treegen.exe [file_path]` - The CLI only takes in a single argument, the location of the root directory.
+`treegen.exe [file_path]` - The CLI only takes in a single argument, the path to the root directory.

-After it's ran, it will create a `.txt` file in the same directory the root folder of the tree is in.
+After it's ran, it will create a `.txt` file in the same directory the root directory of the tree is in.
 The `.txt` will contain the ASCII Directory Tree.

 ## Example Output